 Another challenge mirrors a wider trend for senior managers in Councils: MOs are getting more and more demands on their time.
 They may manage other areas of responsibility in the Council as well as Legal; the net result is that their MO time is more and more diluted, which can make it harder to do the job.

 SG: In the area of Member behaviour, it will be interesting to see the outcome of the Committee on Standards in Public Life’s consultation on local government ethical standards.

-In my view the MO role is increasingly challenging now thanks to the complexity of the modern council’s operating environment.
-For example councils are increasingly operating though companies, whether through outsourcing to the private sector through procurement, or via joint ventures.
+In my view, the MO role is increasingly challenging now thanks to the complexity of the modern council’s operating environment.
+For example, councils are increasingly operating through companies, whether through outsourcing to the private sector through procurement, or via joint ventures.
 Where does the MO’s responsibility sit when there is a range of delivery mechanisms?

 What advice (apart from “read the book”!) would you give to colleagues embarking on the Monitoring Officer role?

 JC: it is critical to develop good relationships across both the political and Officer spectrum.
 Sometimes you will need to deliver difficult or unpalatable messages — it’s easier to do that if you have a relationship to build on and can anticipate how someone might react and respond.
 Never underestimate the need to invest in those relationships on an ongoing basis, not just at a point of transaction or a crisis.

 You do need to develop your political antennae also.
 Even if one party dominates the chamber, there may be “opposition” factions within that party.
 Political astuteness is key.